Allegheny County Sued Over Property Reassessments (Again)

-The plaintiffs in the new February 2010 lawsuit are arguing that since the Allegheny County system was declared illegal, that certain property owners have been overpaying in taxes, and thus are entitled to property tax refunds.
+The plaintiffs in the February 2010 lawsuit are arguing that since the Allegheny County system was declared illegal, that certain property owners have been overpaying in taxes, and thus are entitled to property tax refunds.

-I wholeheartedly agree from a practical and moral perspective.
+We wholeheartedly agree from a practical and moral perspective.
 If residents are paying more than their fair share of property taxes because the county used an illegal system, common sense would tell you that they deserve either tax credits or refunds.

-From a legal perspective, what the property owners are asking for is a legal impossibility
+From a legal perspective, what the property owners are asking for is a legal impossibility for four primary reasons:

-First, without an alternative system in place to assess what the correct amount of taxes should have been, it will be systematically impossible to calculate refunds per property owner.
+- First, without an alternative system in place to assess what the correct amount of taxes should have been, it will be systematically impossible to calculate refunds per property owner.
 Everybody was paying under the same illegal system.

-Second, if you issue refunds to certain property owners, you would be then be discriminating against the property owners not receiving refunds.
+- Second, if you issue refunds to certain property owners, you would be then be discriminating against the property owners not receiving refunds.

-Third, the school districts and taxing entities have already set their millage rates and paid their expenses for 2006, 2007, 2008, and 2009.
+- Third, the school districts and taxing entities have already set their millage rates and paid their expenses for 2006, 2007, 2008, and 2009.
 If the school districts and taxing entities were ordered to issue vast refunds, not in their current budgets, almost all property owners would realize enormous tax increases in new millage rates being set for 2011.
 Point being, they would need to raise this revenue somewhere.

-Fourth and perhaps most important, I am not aware of any liability on the taxing bodies for the wrongdoings of the assessing body.
+- Fourth and perhaps most important, I am not aware of any liability on the taxing bodies for the wrongdoings of the assessing body.
 In essence, you would be punishing the school districts and taxing entities to issue refunds, since the County screwed up the assessments.
 The taxing bodies just used what Allegheny County told them to.